mvexel/thenandnow-michigan/README.md

 # OSM Then And Now

-View OpenStreetMap as it was in June 2007, and compare it to what it looks now.
+View OpenStreetMap Michigan as it was in January 2016, and compare it to what it looks now.

 THIS WILL BLOW YOUR MIND.